ibm-cloud-docs/log-analysis/archive.md

-## Step 8: Configure archiving of your IBM Log Analysis with LogDNA instance
+## Step 8: Configure archiving for your IBM Log Analysis with LogDNA instance
 {: #step 8}